 Finally, invoke gcovr.
 This will print a tabular report on the console.

-Gcovr will create one HTML report per source file next to the coverage.html summary.
+Gcovr will create one HTML report per source file and for --html-nested also per directory next to the coverage.html summary.

 For complete documentation, read the manual.

-Gcovr is available under the 3-clause BSD License.
+This software is distributed under the 3-clause BSD License.
 See LICENSE.txt for full details.
 See AUTHORS.txt for the full list of contributors.